Axia-Tech/AXIA-wiki/docs/learn/learn-parachains.md

 to incentivize the collator nodes that do not involve inflating the native parachain token.

 Transaction fees in a native parachain token can also be an implementation choice of parachains.
-{{ axiasolar: AXIASolar :axiasolar }} {{ axialunar: AXIALunar :axialunar }} makes no hard and fast rules for how the parachains decide on original validity of transactions.
+{{ axiasolar: AXIACoin :axiasolar }} {{ axialunar: AXIALunar :axialunar }} makes no hard and fast rules for how the parachains decide on original validity of transactions.
 For example, a parachain may be implemented so that transactions must pay a minimum fee to collators to be valid.
 The Relay Chain will enforce this validity.
-Similarly, a parachain could not include that in their implementation and AXIASolar would still enforce its validity.
+Similarly, a parachain could not include that in their implementation and AXIACoin would still enforce its validity.

 Parachains are not required to have their own token.
-If they do, is up to the parachain to make the economic case for their token, not {{ axiasolar: AXIASolar :axiasolar }} {{ axialunar: AXIALunar :axialunar }}.
+If they do, is up to the parachain to make the economic case for their token, not {{ axiasolar: AXIACoin :axiasolar }} {{ axialunar: AXIALunar :axialunar }}.

 ## Parachain Hubs

-While AXIASolar enables crosschain functionality amongst the parachains, it necessitates that there is some latency between the dispatch of a message from one parachain until the destination parachain receives the message.
+While AXIACoin enables crosschain functionality amongst the parachains, it necessitates that there is some latency between the dispatch of a message from one parachain until the destination parachain receives the message.
 In the optimistic scenario, the latency for this message should be at least 2 blocks - one block for the message to be dispatched and one block for the receiving parachain to